How to Build a Chatbot with Generative Models like GPT-4, ChatGPT, LLaMA 3, and Mixtral 8x7b

 In this example, you can note 2 things.

-First, we added a simple formatting in order for the model to understand that it is in conversational mode ([human], [robot], ...).
+First, we added a simple formatting in order for the model to understand that it is in conversational mode: ([human], [ai], ...).

-In many Natural Language Processing situations it's not a problem (summarization, classification, paraphrase...), but as far as chatbots are concerned it's definitely an issue because we do want our chatbot to memorize the discussion history in order to make more relevant responses.
+For many use cases it's not a problem (summarization, classification, paraphrase...), but as far as chatbots are concerned it's definitely an issue because we do want our chatbot to memorize the discussion history in order to make more relevant responses.

 For example, if you tell the AI that you're a programmer, you want it to keep it in memory because it will have an impact on the following responses it will make.

 The best way to achieve this is to store every AI response in a local database.
-For example, the PostgreSQL database supports long texts storing, thanks to the "text" type, with a very good efficiency.
+For example, the PostgreSQL database supports long texts storing, with a very good efficiency.

 Then, everytime you're making a new request to the chatbot, you should do the following:

-This is both a versatile and robust system that requires little effort, and perfectly leverages the power of GPT-3 and GPT-J.
+This is both a versatile and robust system that requires little effort, and perfectly leverages the power of generative models like GPT-4, ChatGPT, LLaMA 3, and Mixtral.

 Conclusion

-GPT-3 and GPT-J really took chatbots and conversational AI to the next level.
-These huge models are very good at understanding your context and adapting to it.
-In most cases, setting the right context is enough, but for advanced use cases the best solution is to train/fine-tune your own AI model.
-Good news is that you can achieve great results with few examples (a 500 example dataset is a very good start).
+Generative AI models like GPT-4, ChatGPT, LLaMA 3, and Mixtral 8x7b, really took chatbots and conversational AI to the next level.
+These advanced models are very good at understanding your context and adapting to it.
+In most cases, setting the right context is enough, but for advanced use cases the best solution is to train/fine-tune your own AI model (which is fairly easy as these models require very small datasets).

-On NLP Cloud you can easily try GPT-J. You can also fine-tune it and deploy your own private GPT-J model in one click.
-If not done yet, feel free to have a try.
+On NLP Cloud you can easily try LLaMA 3 and Mixtral 8x7b among other models.
+You can also fine-tune them and deploy your own private generative AI models in one click.
+If not done yet, try NLP Cloud for free.

-If you have questions about GPT-3/GPT-J or chatbots in general, please don't hesitate to contact us!
+If you have questions about how to implement your own chatbot, please don't hesitate to contact us!

 François